herval/thrurl/README.md

 ```

 Thrurl will parse the response and display it in JSON format (in case you want to use the output of the script, and because it's a nice human readable format).

+## Things to improve

+- The error messages when e.g. fields are missing or have the wrong type is still *very* cryptic
+- If you use enums, you have to pass in the *value* of the enum